-Opossum, skunk and weasel can be harvested year-round, using all legal hunting and trapping methods for those species, statewide with a valid Michigan fur harvesting license.
-There is no bag limit for these species.
+Opossums, skunks and weasels can be harvested year-round, using all legal hunting and trapping methods for those species, statewide with a valid Michigan fur harvesting license.
+There are no bag limits for these species.

 Mitigating damage caused by furbearers